 4. Behavioral Changes and Obsession With Opioid Drugs

-Other common behavioral signs of prescription opioid addiction include:
+Common behavioral signs associated with prescription opioid addiction include:

-• Lying to friends and family about whereabouts, substance use, and more
+• Lying to friends or family about whereabouts, substance use, or related activities

-• Spending a lot of time obtaining, using, and recovering from the effects of opioids
+• Spending excessive time obtaining, using, or recovering from the effects of opioids

 Treatment for Prescription Opioid Addiction in the Boston, Massachusetts Area